drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 2. In the Create Table dialog, set the Source to __Google Cloud Storage__.
 Then, set the file pattern to `bigquery-demo-bucket/wikipedia-data/csv/Wiki1B-*.csv`

 __Note:__ The astericks (*) in the file pattern.
 There is about a Gigibyte of data being imported from a number of CSV files.
+This would be a very common way of importing large datasets into BigQuery.

 3. Confirm the file format was changed to CSV.
 In the Destination section, confirm the Dataset is set to `wikipedia_data`, and set the Table name to `wiki_table_csv`